How to Clean Your Decking Boards

 Like all cleaning projects, surface preparation is key.
-Start by removing all furniture.
-Then make sure you sweep the deck clean of any cobwebs, dirt, twigs and leaves.
+Start by moving furniture.
+Then make sure you thoroughly sweep the deck clean of any cobwebs, dirt, twigs and leaves.
 Don’t forget the spaces between the boards!

 Step 3: Washing the deck

 Before you start washing your deck, hose it down first with a regular garden hose.
-Then using a soft broom or deck brush, apply the solution and scrub thoroughly.
+Then, apply the solution and scrub thoroughly using a soft broom or deck brush, doing a scrub brush.

 Whichever deck cleaning product you choose, make sure you follow the instructions carefully!
-We have prepared a detailed Care and Maintenance Guide for all those who have a NewTechWood deck.
+We have prepared a detailed Care and Maintenance Guide for those with a NewTechWood deck.

 Regardless of where you live, winter brings challenges for exposed decks.
-Although you may not get much use out of your deck during the colder months, it’s important to prepare your deck for winter.
-Follow these additional tips to ensure your deck is maintained throughout the cooler months.
+Although you may not get much use out of your deck during the colder months, preparing your deck for winter is important.
+Follow these additional tips to maintain your deck throughout the cooler months.

 Cleaning Snow / Ice

-Regardless of the type of deck surface you have, you need to avoid scratching when shovelling the snow.
+Regardless of your deck surface type, you need to avoid scratching when shovelling the snow.
 For light snowfall, you can use a broom or a leaf blower.
-However, for deeper levels, you’ll need a shovel with a plastic or rubber blade.
+However, you’ll need a shovel with a plastic or rubber blade for deeper levels.

-When dealing with ice, there are a few precautions you should take.
+When dealing with ice, you should take a few precautions to ensure your deck’s longevity.

 - Avoid using any old hardware store shovel that’s designed for concrete or paving, as it could scratch.